 The etiology of OLP is complex and associated with genetic predisposition, systemic diseases, and hypersensitivity reaction.Genetic predisposition, infectious agents, systemic diseases, graft versus host disease (GVHD), drug reactions, vitamin deficiencies, and hypersensitivity to dental materials are all factors that can make someone more likely to get sick (6).Lichen planus is linked to various autoimmune disorders, such as lupus erythematosus, pemphigus, Sjögren’s syndrome, and autoimmune liver disease (7,8).An accurate diagnosis of OLP relies on the synthesis of clinical and histopathological evaluations .Common histopathological features include hyperkeratosis, acanthosis, degeneration of basal keratinocytes, and a band-like infiltrate of T lymphocytes (16, 17, 18).Direct immunofluorescence frequently functions as a critical diagnostic instrument to distinguish OLP from other autoimmune disorders.

 Management focuses on alleviating symptoms and reducing inflammation, with topical corticosteroids serving as the primary therapy(1).
 For refractory cases, calcineurin inhibitors or laser ablation may be employed.
-Given the potential for malignant transformation, a multidisciplinary approach emphasizing longterm monitoring and patient education is essential for effective care.
+Given the potential for malignant transformation, a multidisciplinary approach emphasizing long-term monitoring and patient education is essential for effective care.

 Case Report

-A 32-year-old female patient reported to the Department of Oral Medicine and Radiology complaining of a persistent burning sensation in the oral cavity of one month's duration.
-The discomfort was significantly aggravated by the consumption of spicy foods,and burning sensation severely impacting her quality of life.
+A 32-year-old female patient reported to the Department of Oral Medicine and Radiology with a persistent burning sensation in the oral cavity for 1 month.
+The consumption of spicy foods significantly aggravated the discomfort,and burning sensation, severely impacting her quality of life.
 The patient’s medical history was unremarkable, with no reported history of local trauma or tobacco use, though she disclosed experiencing substantial psychological stress—a known catalyst for the exacerbation of Oral Lichen Planus (OLP).

 Intraoral examination of soft tissue revealed a classic clinical presentation of bilateral lesions on the buccal mucosa,which was characterized by Wickham’s striae, appearing as grayish-white, lace-like elevated lines, interspersed with diffuse erythematous patches.
 This specific appearance indicated a mixed reticular-atrophic clinical subtype.
 The lesions exhibited an extensive linear distribution, anteriorly originating at the commissures of the lips and extending posteriorly along the entire length of the internal cheek to the retromolar trigone bilaterally; a similar lesion was also noted on the left lateral border of the tongue and ventral surface of the tongue.
 Upon palpation, the mucosal surface remained soft and delicate, and the white striations were confirmed to be non-scrappable, and non tender.